1EdTech/openbadges-specification/ob_v3p0/readme.md

 Every commit and PR merge to the develop branch/ob_v3p0 folder will kick off a GitHub action that will:

 1. Sideload (update) the data model in the MDM service from the [ob_v3p0.lines](ob_v3p0.lines) file
-2. Render the ob_v3p0.html file (including the Data Model sections)
+2. Render the ob_v3p0.html file
 3. Export the rendered file to [http://imsglobal.github.io/openbadges-specification/ob_v3p0.html](http://imsglobal.github.io/openbadges-specification/ob_v3p0.html)

 That process takes about 1 minute.